EmergentProperly/MIDIMesh/README.md

 - F-Droid submssion (?)

-- ~~Tackle the recently introduced 16kb pagefile requirement for submission to the Play Store~~ (unlikely to do this if 3rd party development is killed off for Android, priority for this is significantly reduced for now)
+- ~~Tackle the recently introduced 16kb pagefile requirement for submission to the Play Store~~ ~~(unlikely to do this if 3rd party development is killed off for Android, priority for this is significantly reduced for now)~~ Priority is low.

-- Look into semantic versioning, public facing API etc.
+- Look into semantic versioning requirements etc...

 - 1.0

 - ...

-- 2.0 to include inbuilt audio engine (synths, sampling, FX, etc).
+- 2.0 to include inbuilt audio engine (synths, sampling, FX, etc)... possible shift in development towards an open source hardware device.